lbfn83/Traction-converter-log-data-visualization/README.md

 ## Feature

-1. Conversion from Matlab timestamp to Python timestamp
+1. Conversion from raw timestamp data genertated in Matlab application to python's timestamp type

-2. Locate the closest data point in the graph
+2. Find a scattered point that is closest to the location of a reference line and relocate the line right on the point

-3. Synchronization of selected time points across all graphs
+3. Synchronization of x and y axis movement, zoom, and reference line's location between all of plots

 4. Dynamic number of graphs rendered based on the number of singal log data

-5. panda data process
+5. Panda DataFrame handling